CONSTITUTION AND BY-LAWS

-Section 3 – Vacancies Any vacancy in any office may be filled by the Board of Directors for the unexpired portion of the term.
+Section 3 – Vacancies Any vacancy in any office may be filled by the President for the unexpired portion of the term.

 Section 4 – President The President shall be the chief executive officer of the association and shall, in general, supervise and control all of the business and affairs of the association.
-He shall preside at all meetings, serve as an ex-officio member on all committees, call special meetings of the association or Board of Directors that he considers necessary and appoint committees and its members as required by these By-Laws or as he deems necessary.
+The President shall preside at all meetings, serve as an ex-officio member on all committees, call special meetings of the association or Board of Directors that she/he considers necessary, and appoint committees and its members as required by these By-Laws or as she/he deems necessary.
 The president will fill vacancies for all IHOA positions that are vacated prior to the completion of one’s term.
 The president shall meet annually with assigners to recommend officials for all league and state finals.

-Section 6 -Vice-President In the absence of the President, or in the event of his inability or refusal to act, the Vice President shall perform the duties of the President and, when so acting, shall have all the powers of the President.
+Section 6 – Vice-President In the absence of the President, or in the event of her/his inability or refusal to act, the Vice President shall perform the duties of the President and, when so acting, shall have all the powers of the President.

 Section 1 – General The size of any committee in the succeeding Sections will be the number shown, plus the President and any other ex-officio members.
 The Chairperson of all Committees identified herein shall be members of the Board of Directors.

-Section 2 – Rules and Ethics Committee The Rules and Ethics Committee will consist of three members of IHOA; the Chairman shall be a member of the Board of Directors and shall exclude the President of IHOA.
-The committee is responsible for hearing and ruling on complaints regarding officials and taking appropriate action against any member for violations of the constitution and By-Laws or for conduct detrimental to amateur hockey while officiating or while engaged in any other activity.
+Section 6 – Rules and Ethics Committee The Rules and Ethics Committee will consist of three (3) members of IHOA.
+The Chairman shall be a member of the Board of Directors and shall exclude the President of IHOA.
+The committee is responsible for hearing and ruling on complaints regarding officials and taking appropriate action against any member for violations of the Constitution and By-Laws or for conduct detrimental to amateur hockey while officiating or while engaged in any other activity.
 The Rules and Ethics Committee shall establish its written rules and procedures regarding complaints, including, but not limited to, receipt of complaints, investigation of complaints, and hearings before the Committee.

-Section 5 -Nominating Committee The Nominating Committee will consist of three members of IHOA to be responsible for presenting a “Slate of Candidates” for the Board of Directors.
-The nominations must be published at least ten days prior to the annual meeting.
+Section 7 – Nominating Committee The Nominating Committee will consist of three (3) members of IHOA responsible for presenting a “Slate of Candidates” to the Board of Directors.
+The nominations must be published at least 10 days prior to the annual meeting.
 If any member wishes to submit a candidate or candidates in addition to those published by the Nominating Committee, he/she must do so in writing to the President prior to the annual meeting.
 No nominations shall be accepted from the floor during the meeting.
 The Chairperson of this Committee shall not be a current Board of Director whose position is up for election by the membership.

-Section 9 -Committee Ratification All committees, standing, or otherwise, and/or their members, appointed by the President or Referee-in-Chief are subject to review and approval by the Board of Directors.
+Section 10 – Committee Ratification All committees, standing, or otherwise, and/or their members, appointed by the President or Referee-in-Chief are subject to review and approval by the Board of Directors.

 Article VIII AMENDMENTS

 Section 1 – Procedures These By-Laws may be amended or changed at the annual meeting or at any special meeting of the general membership.
-Each proposed amendment must be submitted to the President who shall present it to the Rules Committee.
-The Rules Committee shall decide whether or not to recommend its adoption at the next annual or special meeting.
-No amendment shall be eligible for presentation at a meeting unless it shall have been published at least ten days prior to said meeting.
+Each proposed amendment must be submitted to the President who shall present it to the Board of Directors.
+The Board of Directors shall decide whether or not to recommend its adoption at the next annual or special meeting.
+No amendment shall be eligible for presentation at a meeting unless it shall have been published at least 10 days prior to said meeting.

-Section 2 – Adoption The proposed amendment shall then be presented at the next annual or special meeting either with or without the Rules Committee’s recommendation.
-After discussion, a vote of two-thirds of the eligible voters voting at the meeting shall be required to adopt the amendment.
+Section 2 – Adoption The proposed amendment shall then be presented at the next annual or special meeting.
+After discussion, a vote of two-thirds (2/3) of the eligible voters voting at the meeting shall be required to adopt the amendment.

-Section 3.
-Checks, Drafts, Etc. All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of IHOA, shall be signed by such officer or officers, agent or agents of IHOA and in such manner as shall from time be determined by resolution of the Board of Directors.
+Section 3 – Checks, Drafts, Etc. All checks, drafts or other orders for the payment of money, notes or other evidences of indebtedness issued in the name of IHOA, shall be signed by such officer or officers, agent or agents of IHOA and in such manner as shall from time to time be determined by resolution of the Board of Directors.